"The very first step towards success in any occupation is to become interested in it."

 —Sir William Osler (1849–1919)

 Until the beginning of the last century, knowledge about the mechanism of healing and the methods to decrease pain and suffering were extremely limited.
 Although we may scoff at many of the interventions used in the distant past, many of the interventions we use today, albeit less radical, have still to demonstrate much more in the way of effectiveness.
 That may soon change with the recent emphasis within many healthcare professions on evidence-based clinical practice.
 The process of evidence-based practice is outlined in Table I-1.
-When combining clinical expertise with the best available external clinical evidence, clinicians can make informed decisions regarding patient management, including the selection and interpretation of the most appropriate evaluation procedures.
-Also, intervention strategies based on the best available evidence will have a greater likelihood of success with the least associated risk.3,4
+When combining clinical expertise with the best available external clinical evidence, clinicians can make informed decisions regarding patient management, including selecting and interpreting the most appropriate evaluation procedures.
+Also, intervention strategies based on the best available evidence will have a greater likelihood of success with the least associated risk.